jcanepa/cs370-otp/README.md

 ```bash
 make clean
 ```
-This will remove the venv directory.
+This will remove the venv directory, which effectively deactivates the virtual environment.